AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48313-configurable-variations-column-not-parsed-attribute-value-contains-comma.md

 ## Issue

 After exporting configurable products, the resulting file cannot be imported again because of a formatting issue with the **[!UICONTROL configurable_variations]** attribute.
-This happens when there are attribute options which include A comma.
+This happens when there are attribute options which include a comma.

 <u>Steps to reproduce</u>: